Child Safety Harnesses for your baby, toddler and older or special needs child.

 Are Locking Buckles necessary?

-Your Child-to-Adult Harness will last you for years.
+Your Special Needs Harness will last you for years.
 If you are buying for a 4 or 5 year old, they may not try to remove the harness now, but will they try when they are 6 or 7?
 If you are buying for an older child, they may try to undo the buckles when they first start wearing the harness but give up when they don't succeed and not bother trying again.
 In either case, locking buckles would be a good idea.